jnozzi/cocoadev.com/markdown/DropJaguarSupportUponTigerRelease.md

 Seriously though, my application requires Panther, but I'm looking forward to the day where it'll be Tiger+ -- I have lots of Panther workarounds and my own implementation of several Tiger features.
 Removing the former keeps the code-complexity down, removing the latter does the same and ensures consistency with the OS.

 Code complexity is the main problem when developing big applications, and too much complexity means less flexibility when it comes to changing the code to new requirements.
-I'd love to drop all my custom outline view controller code for General/NSTreeController, use General/CoreData for consistent storage, free undo a.s.o.
+I'd love to drop all my custom outline view controller code for NSTreeController, use CoreData for consistent storage, free undo a.s.o.

 Not to mention, being Panther compatible means I need to test each new feature on Panther, since there may be bugs (with Panther) causing another outcome than on Tiger, which has really become a pain now that my Xcode project has been updated to 2.0, which isn't available for Panther (so basically I can no longer build on the test machine).